 If you wish to have an advisor attend a case resolution conference with you, you must notify Community Standards & Conflict Resolution as soon as possible so that your advisor’s availability can be considered when scheduling the conference.

 You are responsible for writing and submitting your own appeal.
 While a student conduct advisor may help you to identify and organize your points to be included in your appeal, you are responsible for preparing your appeal according to the established guidelines and submitting it by the deadline.
 An advisor will not necessarily edit your appeal or fix grammatical errors.

 Advisors will most likely want to meet with you in person, even if your initial contact with them is via e-mail or telephone.

-If you wish to request an accommodation for a disability so you can fully participate in the student conduct process, please submit a request with the Office of Community Standards and Conflict Resolution.
-Once this form is completed, staff in the Office of Community Standards and Conflict Resolution will consult with staff in Disability Support Services to determine what reasonable accommodation will be granted.
+If you wish to request an accommodation for a disability so you can fully participate in the student conduct process, please submit a request to Community Standards & Conflict Resolution (CSCR).
+Once this form is completed, CSCR staff will consult with staff in Disability Support Services to determine what reasonable accommodation will be granted.